 CHINA CRISIS Dockland (1983)

-CHINA CRISIS often recorded a variety of instrumental sketches to relax prior to formal writing sessions for albums.
-The results were often superfluous but sadly, as the duo of Gary Daly and Eddie Lundon only had a couple of hits, most of this material was little heard having been tucked away on B-sides.
+CHINA CRISIS recorded a variety of instrumental sketches and the results were often superfluous.
+But sadly, as the duo of Gary Daly and Eddie Lundon only had a couple of hits, most of this material was little heard having been tucked away on B-sides.
 ‘Dockland’ is a prime example having been the flip of the flop single ‘Working With Fire & Steel’.
-The sublime nautical transience inspired by Liverpool’s once vibrant docks lying wasted in a period of high unemployment was captivating and emotive without the need for explanation.
+The sublime nautical transience inspired by Liverpool’s once vibrant docks lying wasted in a period of high unemployment was captivating and emotive.

 Available on the album ‘Collection: The Very Best of China Crisis’ 2CD edition via Virgin Records

 ‘Tiger Tiger’ is the best JAPAN instrumental that Sylvian and Co never recorded plus some would consider any DURAN DURAN track without a Simon Le Bon vocal to be a bonus.
 That aside, John Taylor and Nick Rhodes had more artier aspirations so were allowed to indulge on this musical tribute to the William Blake poem.
 John Taylor does a superb Mick Karn impersonation on the fretless bass while Nick Rhodes adds a great synth melody to proceedings.

 Available on the album ‘Seven & The Ragged Tiger’ via EMI Records